 Nourished and ready to advance onto your next step of treating yourself, let’s hit the shops!

-Stocking a refined selection of antique jewellery, furniture and homewares are Baimbridge Antiques and Jewellery.
-Intent on delivering treasures sourced from the gracious country homesteads around Hamilton, the pieces within Baimbridge Antiques tell a tale of the region’s pastoral heritage.
+Stocking a refined selection of antique jewellery, furniture and homewares is Baimbridge, formally Baimbridge Antiques.
+Intent on delivering treasures sourced from the gracious country homesteads around Hamilton, the pieces within Baimbridge tell a tale of the region’s pastoral heritage.
 Find yourself a gem at Baimbridge.

 Swinging those shopping bags, blissful from the thrill of the shop, take to the streets and admire the local art that lines the laneways, gardens and walls of Hamilton.